yoongroup/yoongroup.github.io/contact/index.md

 ## Directions

 {% capture text %}
-We are part of the [Graduate School of Green Growth and Sustainability](https://gggs.kaist.ac.kr/) at KAIST.
+We are part of the [Graduate School of Green Growth and Sustainability](https://gggs.kaist.ac.kr/) and [Department of AX](https://ax.kaist.ac.kr/) at KAIST.
 Our group is located on the KAIST Daejeon campus in South Korea.

 Address: 291 Daehak-ro, Yuseong District, Daejeon, South Korea [[map](https://maps.app.goo.gl/Q4kg9MHLsFcnPxEo6)]